mbernste/mbernste.github.io/_posts/2020-05-13-expectation_maximization.md

 $$Q_t(\theta) := \sum_{z'} p(z' \mid x ; \theta) \log p(x, z' ; \theta)$$

-We note that the difference between these two functions is that the indicator variable in the complete data likelihood \mathbb{I}(z=z') is replaced by the probability $p(z \mid x ;\theta)$.
+We note that the difference between these two functions is that the indicator variable in the complete data likelihood $\mathbb{I}(z=z')$ is replaced by the probability $p(z \mid x ;\theta)$.
 This leads us to viewing the Q-function as a sort of generalization of the complete data likelihood.
 That is, $p(z \mid x ; \theta)$ acts as a weight for its corresponding term in the summation, and measures our current certainty that the hidden data is equal to $z′$.
-When we know $Z = z$, all of the weight is assigned to the term in which $z′ = z$ and no weight is assigned to the terms in which $z′ \neq z$ -- that is, it reduces the data likelihood.
+When we know $Z = z$, all of the weight is assigned to the term in which $z′ = z$ and no weight is assigned to the terms in which $z′ \neq z$ -- that is, $p(z \mid x ;\theta)$ reduces to the indicator function.

 Intuition behind the Q-function: a likelihood function over a hypothetical dataset
 -------------